pleonova/jd-classifier/README.md

 ## Process

-#### Data collection:
+##### Data Collection:
-I collected a total of 34 unique jobs primarily from big tech companies in Silicon Valley and a handful of smaller companies.
+- I collected a total of 34 unique jobs primarily from big tech companies in Silicon Valley and a handful of smaller companies.

-#### Data prepartion:
+#### Data Preparation:
+- I stored all the job descriptions in one folder in the .docx format.
+Each file's name has the company name followed by the title of the role.
+- Function `create_df_for_jds()`: Loops through all files in the folder containing the job postings in order to create a dataframe with columns for the the full file name, description, simplified title and yes/no classifier for primary role.
+- Split the data into train/test

+#### Feature Exploration/Engineering:
+- Function `years_of_experience()`: Extracts the number of years listed in the job requirements using regular expressions and creates an additional column in the JD dataframe.
+If a job has a range for years of experience, the difference between the lower and upper bound is added to a separate column.
+- Function `is_a_match()`: Finds matches for a given regex for the selected column. (example: creates a yes/no column for whether principal, senior or sr appears in the JD)
+- Chart Box-plot and Violin: Explore the distribution of years of experience within the sample of JDs.

+##### Data Preprocessing & Model Optimization:
-I used `CountVectorizer()`, a python scikit-learn library, to create the document-term matrix.I further optimized my model performance by modifying the default parameters such as the n-gram size, the length of tokens, token frequency within each document and the list of stop words.
+- I used `CountVectorizer()`, a python scikit-learn library, to create the document-term matrix.
+I further optimized my model performance by modifying the default parameters such as the n-gram size, the length of tokens, token frequency within each document and the list of stop words.

-#### Feature Engineering:

-#### Model Selection:
-I tried logistic regression, but found multinomial naive bayes to return better results.
+- I tried logistic regression, but found multinomial naive bayes to return better results.

 #### Model Validation:
-- I created a pipeline for the tokenizer and model.
-- I used cross-validation to test my model accuracy.
+- I created a pipeline for the tokenizer and model and used cross-validation to test my model accuracy.

 #### Token Exploration:
 - Function `create_token_df()`: Creates a dataframe of count of tokens and their weighted frequency for each role.